lrspeiser/DensityDependentMetricModel/README.md

 **Vertical forces and local surface density.** A decisive check is \(K_z(R_0,z)\) and \(\Sigma_{1.1}\).
 We use the **full 3‑D** DGG contribution throughout the paper preset.

 **Lensing under one metric.** Metric‑only predictions show the right order of magnitude for $\theta_E$ and stacked $\Delta\Sigma$ with measured lens inputs; residuals and RMSE are reported.
 A single‑theory lensing success is essential. **Sanity:** varying the stellar $M/L$ prior within the SED‑informed band shifts the amplitude of $\Delta\Sigma$ but not its slope over 0.05–300 kpc.

+**Environment term (ablation).** We publish an ablation between env‑ON and env‑OFF on the same SPARC subset with Δχ², ΔAIC/ΔBIC (global parameter counts stated), and, where available, Δlog Z. We also report residual correlation slopes vs central surface brightness, inclination, and gas fraction (Pearson/Spearman with p‑values).
+See `env_ablation_summary.json` and `residual_correlations.{json,csv}` (SI) for the quantitative outcomes; the Discussion notes the sign of ΔIC in plain language.

 **Open issues.** (i) Whether a **finite plateau** $D_{\max}$ is required observationally (and, if so, at what value). (ii) Universality of $a_0$: hierarchical results and environment‑dependence. (iii) Clusters and ultra‑diffuse systems (may need residual mass such as neutrinos). (iv) Cosmological growth and CMB/BAO consistency in a relativistic completion.
 In this paper preset we adopt $D_{\max}=50$; galaxy fits and Solar bounds are empirically robust for $D_{\max}\in[30,80]$, with strong‑lensing sensitivity tested in Extended Data.
 See `docs/dmax_cap.md` for details and sweep instructions. **Falsifiability:** a decisive failure would be a requirement for $D_{\max}\gg100$ to fit strong‑lensing scales or cluster dynamics under the same mapping, or a systematic misfit of the BTFR slope/scatter under standardized selections.